Saravana-kr22/Youtube_Data_Extraction_and_Visualization/README.md

 ## CONTRIBUTING

 Contributions to this project are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.
+If you encounter any issues or have suggestions for improvements, please feel free to submit a issue or pull request.

 ## LICENSE